LTWright/Linear-Regression/README.md

 # Linear-Regression
-A successful linear regression to keep as code record for future analysis
+A successful linear regression to keep as code record for future analysis.